darkbyte-ru/ADF4350/README.md

 }

+Full example code can be found in example directory. adf4350-advanced example need to be connected 2x16 LCD display via i2c adapter (pcf8574 for example) and rotary encoder with push button.
+Also that example read heating status of FE-5680A rubidium frequency standard.
+Remove HEAT_PIN if you using other reference frequency source.

 ### Important note

 The ADF4350 works with 3.3V logic levels, not 5V.
 Be careful if you're using an Arduino Uno or similar!